anjali1361/my_blog/_posts/2020-12-11-history-of-hncc.markdown

 `OUR ACTIVITIES`

     HACKATHON

 We organize a national level hackathon `HACKATRON` every year.
 The fisrt session of this was conducted in between `16-17th of November`.

     WORKSHOPS & SESSIONS

-`1.` Machine learning - `Beginner to Kaggle` held on 1st march `2.` Workshop for basic pyhton in Machine Learning held on 15th december `3.` Intriduction to OOPS for android developer `Thinking OOPs way of development` held on....
+1. Machine learning - `Beginner to Kaggle` held on 1st march
+2. Workshop for basic pyhton in Machine Learning held on 15th december
+3. Intriduction to OOPS for android developer `Thinking OOPs way of development` held on....
-`4.` Intro to Open Source `HACKTOBERFEST 2019`, spekers: `Suraj Kumar Mahto(IT 2k18)` ,`Shailesh Anand(ECE 2k18)`
+4. Intro to Open Source `HACKTOBERFEST 2019`, speakers: `Suraj Kumar Mahto(IT 2k18)` ,`Shailesh Anand(ECE 2k18)`

     OUR TECHFEST EVENTS

-`1.` Developer Of The Year, tech stacks includes {% highlight ruby %}
+1. Developer Of The Year, tech stacks includes {% highlight ruby %}
 a) App Development
 b) Web Development
 c) Machine learning
 d) Game development
 {% endhighlight %}
-`2.` designtelllo -> slogan `redesign the design`
+2. designtelllo -> slogan `redesign the design`
-`3.` Code Storm
+3. Code Storm

     CODING
-`1.` The Monsoon Coders
+1. The Monsoon Coders
-`2.` BIT CODE -> {% highlight ruby %}
+2. BIT CODE -> {% highlight ruby %}
 a) Monthly CP Evevts - these conetst will be organized keeping Coding Interviews and Placement in mind.
 b) Intro to `ACM` ,`ICPC` for Bitians
 {% endhighlight %}